 3. You sent an email without a valid response address and my reply to you just bounced back or went into the electronic ether.

-4. I’m really goddamned busy and have suffocated underneath a mound of “real” work.
+4. I’ve suffocated underneath a mound of “real” work.
 I’ll get to it as soon as I can.

 Not enough, ever.